Gonghan/myNotes/README.md

 The app is deployed on AppFog.
 You can check the url: http://mynotes.aws.af.cm/.
 If that link doesn't work, use this one: http://54.193.41.130/myNotes/.

+You can try to use the test account: {email=wanggonghan@gmail.com, password=123456}.
 Version
 ----